haxetink/tink_macro/README.md

 The `extractMeta` method will "peel of" the first tag with a given `name` - if available.
 Note that the tag will be removed from the member.

 The `getVar` method will get information about the field if it is a variable or yield failure otherwise.
 If `pure` is set to true, it will fail for properties also.

+At any time you can also use `asField` to interact with the data the good old way.
+Converting between `Member` and `Field` is without overhead.

 ## ClassBuilder